robsann/NetworkSecurityWithSnort/README.md

 <img src="images/1-nmap/2.2-nmap_tcp_connect_scan.png" />
 <div align="center">
-&emsp;<small>The image shows the Nmap TCP Connect scan (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left) and the diagram of the selected packets.</small>
+&emsp;<small>The image shows the Nmap TCP Connect scan (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left), and the diagram of the selected packets.</small>
 </div><br>

 - Nmap successfully established a connection to port 22, which was open and not filtered by the firewall.
-It sent a SYN packet, receiving a SYN-ACK packet in response, and then completed the three-way handshake by replying with an ACK packet.
+It sent a SYN packet, received a SYN-ACK packet in response, and then completed the three-way handshake by replying with an ACK packet.
 Following this, Nmap sent an RST-ACK packet to terminate the connection.
 - Nmap sent a SYN packet to port 23, which was closed but not filtered by the firewall.
 In response, an ICMP destination unreachable message was received.
 - Nmap sent a SYN packet to port 24 which was closed and filtered by the firewall.
 In response, an ICMP destination unreachable message was received.

 ### 1.2.3 - Null Scan, FIN Scan, and Xmas Scan
 These three scan types exploit a subtle loophole in the TCP RFC to differentiate between open and closed ports.
 According to Page 65 of RFC 793, when the destination port's state is CLOSED, receiving an incoming segment lacking a Reset (RST) signal prompts the transmission of an RST in response.
-Next, it is discussed packets sent to open and closed ports without the SYN, RST, or ACK bits set.
+Next, it discusses packets that are sent to open and closed ports without the SYN, RST, or ACK bits set.

 When scanning systems compliant with this RFC text, any packet not containing SYN, RST, or ACK bits will result in a returned RST if the port is closed and no response at all if the port is open.
 As long as none of those three bits are included, any combination of the other three (FIN, PSH, and URG) is OK.
 Nmap exploits this with three scan types:
 - Null scan (`-sN`) Does not set any bits (TCP flag header is 0)